 I checked the clock.
-Judging by when the husband said he was heading out and when I arrived… she had been free for about an hour.
+Judging by when the husband said he was heading out and when I arrived back home she had been free for about an hour.
 My stomach started to turn into a knot as I worried what she could have done while we were away.
 Or maybe she was good?
 Maybe she stayed in the kitchen the whole time?

 Next order of business was to make sure she hadn’t gotten into anything she shouldn’t have – which she did, removing my hope that she was so obedient she wouldn’t dare leave the kitchen when we weren’t home.

 Then I found a pen chewed up on the floor.
-I started wondering where the pen was… we don’t make a practice of small items on the floor, knowing she will snatch them up.
+I started wondering where the pen was.
+We don’t make a practice of small items on the floor, knowing she will snatch them up.
 It has been on the coffee table.
-OK so now I realized she was on the table.
-Great.
+Okay so now I realized she was on the table or near it.
+Great!

 My eyes then were then drawn to our futon.
 Lulu is not allowed on any furniture.
 But there I also found evidence she had jumped on it.
-I began to envision her getting all comfy there… hoping off right when I arrived home.
+I began to envision her getting all comfy there and hoping off right when I arrived home.

 Fortunately she didn’t get into anything harmful.
 She didn’t swallow the pen and she didn’t let ink explode on the rug.
 I had to count my blessings.
 When the husband arrived home he held his head in shame over having left that door open.

 When I told him everything I discovered – nothing serious.
 We both laughed about it.
 Still, we hope this doesn’t happen again!
-But Lulu would probably disagree.
+But Lulu of course, would probably disagree.